bcgov/vc-authn-oidc/docs/README.md

 - `pres_req_conf_id` will be present as a claim in the ID token indicating the presentation request the VC-AuthN service presented to the user.

-Any attributes that are disclosed in the verifiable presentation sent by the IW back to the RP will also be mapped to claims present in the ID token.
+Any attributes that are disclosed in the verifiable presentation sent by the IW back to the RP will also be mapped to claims present in the ID token and added to the `vc_presented_attributes` object in the token.

 **Example**